Listen to the podcast

 During the early years of our marriage, Lucia had several miscarriages.
 I “went through them” with her, though nothing like her.
 I could carry the burden, in a limited way, and serve her as a husband because her body is mine and mine is hers.

-I asked our intern that if she were married and had a baby, would she want her husband with her to share the experience?
+I asked our intern, “If she were married and had a baby, would she want her husband with her to share the experience?
 Of course, she said that she would.
 Marriage partners celebrate occasions and weep over disappointments together because they are one flesh.

 For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church (Ephesians 5:29).